GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/strategies-for-adopting-pwas/index.md

 ## Start from the Ground Up

-The final strategy requires the most investment; it’s starting from the ground up.
-If you’re going through a redesign or are able to start from scratch, include Progressive Web Apps as part of that from the start.
+The final strategy requires the most investment; it's starting from the ground up.
+If you're going through a redesign or are able to start from scratch, include Progressive Web Apps as part of that from the start.
 Doing so enables you to much more easily use Progressive Web App design patterns than the other strategies, in particular allowing you to take advantage of all of the power of Service Workers and the Cache Storage API from the get-to.

 Konga is a major e-commerce player in Nigeria.
-They decided to start from scratch, calling it “Konga EZ”, pronounced “easy”.
+They decided to start from scratch, calling it "Konga EZ", pronounced "easy".
 They had to deliver a full end-to-end web experience that was as fast and reliable as their native iOS and Android apps, and checkout and their catalogue had to work offline.

 They focused a lot on minimizing data consumption, which is critical for their users.
 Comparing data to usage to their native app, initial load took up to 92% less data and data usage to first transaction was 82% less.